 Shifting to batch working is why I can plan social media, email list, and even course content a full month in advance.
 It helps me work from a place of flow rather than hustle.
 And most importantly, it allows me to enjoy my life with my business as a part of it – not the whole damn enchilada.

 Despite what everyone says, you do NOT have to work 24/7 to be successful in business (she says passionately).
 If you feel like you could use more personal help with this, head over to my coaching page.
-I have a group program for those new in business and 1:1 coaching for those who need more individualized attention.
+I have 1:1 coaching available for those who need more individualized attention.

 Say it with me… “Business can be simple.
 Business can be fun.
 I don’t have to do it alone.”